-- Attend immediately to an injured/ill child or individual and implement appropriate first aid management. - Assess if there is a need for an ambulance to attend and call 000 for attendance or advise a co-worker to make the - Identify any risks in the immediate area and minimise/eliminate these. - Implement any medical condition action plans that are required if a child with a diagnosed medical condition is involved. - In the event of a child going into Anaphylactic shock who does NOT have a Medical Management Plan, the service's EpiPen is to only be administered to a child with over the phone consent from an ambulance officer/medical practitioner [remove if service does not supply emergency EpiPen as part of First Aid Kit]. - Monitor the child's/individual's condition and maintain appropriate first aid support if required until further assistance is available from qualified health professionals. - Ensure that arrangements are made to remove the child/individual as soon as possible in the interests of the health, safety and wellbeing of that child and others. - Notify as soon as practicable the parents/guardians of a child involved in a serious medical emergency or accident. - Document as soon as practicable the incident details on the Incident, Injury, Trauma and Illness Record as per the Incident, Injury, Trauma and Illness Policy - Notify DE within 24 hours of a serious incident (refer to Definitions) occurring at the service - In the case of a serious accident/injury of an adult, as far as practicable, the scene of the accidents should not be touched as it may need to be inspected by an inspector from WorkSafe - Notify WorkSafe if a serious workplace injury has occurred as soon as practicably possible and in writing within 48 hours of the accident occurring. - In the event of an asthma attack, (if the service spacer was used) the used spacer must be provided to the family and a new spacer to be purchased for the service as soon as possible. - In the event of anaphylaxis, the used adrenaline autoinjectors to be given to the ambulance officer attending the scene, with the date and time it was used.
+- Attend immediately to an injured/ill child or individual and implement appropriate first aid management. - Assess if there is a need for an ambulance to attend and call 000 for attendance or advise a co-worker to make the - Identify any risks in the immediate area and minimise/eliminate these. - Implement any medical condition action plans that are required if a child with a diagnosed medical condition is involved. - In the event of a child going into Anaphylactic shock who does NOT have a Medical Management Plan, the general use adrenaline injector should be given to the child immediately, and an ambulance called [remove if service does not supply emergency adrenaline injector as part of First Aid Kit]. - Monitor the child's/individual's condition and maintain appropriate first aid support if required until further assistance is available from qualified health professionals. - Ensure that arrangements are made to remove the child/individual as soon as possible in the interests of the health, safety and wellbeing of that child and others. - Notify as soon as practicable the parents/guardians of a child involved in a serious medical emergency or accident. - Document as soon as practicable the incident details on the Incident, Injury, Trauma and Illness Record as per the Incident, Injury, Trauma and Illness Policy - Notify DE within 24 hours of a serious incident (refer to Definitions) occurring at the service - In the case of a serious accident/injury of an adult, as far as practicable, the scene of the accidents should not be touched as it may need to be inspected by an inspector from WorkSafe - Notify WorkSafe if a serious workplace injury has occurred as soon as practicably possible and in writing within 48 hours of the accident occurring. - In the event of an asthma attack, (if the service spacer was used) the used spacer must be provided to the family and a new spacer to be purchased for the service as soon as possible. - In the event of anaphylaxis, the used adrenaline autoinjectors to be given to the ambulance officer attending the scene, with the date and time it was used.